Neo-Nazi threats probed by anti-terrorism police

 Police said no arrests have been made at this stage.

-Dr Mos-Shogbamimu said the authors claimed to have guns and knives and to be watching her house.
+Dr Mos-Shogbamimu, who regularly appears on TV to discuss discrimination, said the authors claimed to have guns and knives and to be watching her house.

+The letter, which she posted in full on social media, claims she has been put on a "kill list" and will be subjected to an "execution".

-It read "we are notifying you of our intention to kill you and your family", she said.
+It continues: "We are notifying you of our intention to kill you and your family."

-India Willoughby said she was targeted via her accountant.
+Miss Willoughby said she was targeted via her accountant, who received the letter by hand delivery.

+Investigators are calling on anyone who has been sent similar letters to come forward.

+National Action was formed in 2013 and became the first far-right organisation to be outlawed under the Terrorism Act three years later.